eth-act/zkevm-book/src/trees/external/problemsaddressed.md

 ### The Problem

 In the classical model, validators must re-execute each block before attesting.
 If a validator cannot complete re-execution in time, they simply miss the opportunity to submit a vote (resulting in a missed attestation) rather than delaying finality.
-Ethereum reaches economic finality once at least 66% of validators (directly or via child blocks) have attested.
+Ethereum reaches economic finality once sufficiently many validators (directly or via child blocks) have attested.

 ### How zkEVMs help

 The **succinctness** property ensures that proof verification stays fast and constant-time regardless of block complexity.
 While the prover still needs time to generate the proof (within the existing slot duration) validators no longer re-execute and can attest as soon as the proof is published.
-Finality remains tied to the fixed slot length (e.g., 12 s), but zkEVMs eliminate re-execution overhead, reducing missed votes and making confirmation windows more predictable—especially if slot times are later optimized.
+Finality remains tied to the fixed slot length (e.g., 12 s), but zkEVMs eliminate re-execution overhead, reducing missed votes and making confirmation windows more predictable, especially if slot times are later optimized.

 ## Gas Price Volatility and Accessibility